chaitalizn/employee-tracker/README.md

 # employee-tracker

 ## Description
-Employee tracker is command line applicaiton for keeping track any company's employee information.
-On aplicaiton start user is prompted with options menu to select a action.
+Employee tracker is command line applicaiton for keeping track of any company's employee information.
+On start user is prompted with options menu to select a action and based on the selection next prompt happens.
 User is able to view all departments, all roles, and all employee.
 User is also able to add new department, role, employee and update employee information.

 ## Usage
 Install require npm package with 'npm install'